chirag876/Java_Projects/README.md

 ![Clock](https://user-images.githubusercontent.com/108919262/183283333-ccb62898-a618-41bb-95f9-0d5e4420a583.png)

-**For creating a digital clock I used JFrame JLabel and Timer class fromthe Swing framework.
-The JFrame class is used to construct a toplevelwindow for clock.
-The JLabel class is used to display a string and theTimer class is used to fire events at specified intervals.**
+**For creating a digital clock I used JFrame JLabel and Timer class from the Swing framework.
+The JFrame class is used to construct a top level window for clock.
+The JLabel class is used to display a string and the Timer class is used to fire events at specified intervals.**